 Copying Test Scripts

 An Admin may configure an action to deep copy an existing Test Script record in a particular lifecycle state.
 This action may be named according to the lifecycle state the new Test Script will be transitioned to.
 For example, the action labeled Re-Run Test Script may copy a test script and transition it to the Pre-Approved lifecycle state.
+In addition, an Admin may configure an action to deep copy an existing Test Script record to a different Validation Deliverable.

 Creating Test Scripts